seanmtracey/PPE-Visor-Fabrication-Instructions/README.md

 ### Step 4.
 The print.

-We're now ready to start printing the mask.
-If you have spray adhesive, apply it to the print bed now, this will help prevent warping as the masks are printed.
+We're now ready to start printing the visor.
+If you have spray adhesive, apply it to the print bed now, this will help prevent warping as the visors are printed.
 If you don't have the adhesive, keep an eye on the print to make sure that nothing goes awry during the fabrication process.

 Click the "Make" button in the bottom right corner to begin the print.
 The model will be uploaded to your printer and the print will begin.

 Once the print has completed, use a sharp knife to remove the scaffold at the side of the model, and any frizzy bits that may still be attached to the print.
 These should be easy to remove with just a little bit of pressue.
 If you didn't print with supports, you won't need to do this.

-## Constructing the acetate face mask (optional)
+## Constructing the acetate face visor (optional)

-If you have suitable acetate, you can also construct the protective plastic part of the mask (if you do not proceed to the "Where to send" instructions).
+If you have suitable acetate, you can also construct the protective plastic part of the visor (if you do not proceed to the "Where to send" instructions).

-Place the A4-sized sheet acetate along the length of the 3d printed mask and make a mark with a where the hooks are along the print.
+Place the A4-sized sheet acetate along the length of the 3d printed visor and make a mark with a where the hooks are along the print.
 Then, use a hole punch to make the holes through which the hooks will pass.

 ## How to package